kuczera/Graphentechnologien/docs/70_Historische_Netzwerkanalyse.md

 MATCH (a:IndexPerson) WHERE id(a) = nodeA
 MATCH (b:IndexPerson) WHERE id(b) = nodeB
 MATCH (c:IndexPerson) WHERE id(c) = nodeC
-RETURN a.shortName AS nodeA, b.shortName AS nodeB, c.shortName AS node
+RETURN a.shortName AS nodeA, b.shortName AS nodeB, c.shortName AS node;
 ~~~